Telephone: 01323 842049

 • Any exempted XL Bully that is new to us will have to pass an overnight trial so that we can assess their ability to be boarded with us (this will include being able to put a muzzle on and off and that they are manageable on the lead).

-The maximum length of time we can board them for is 30 days in any one year period and we have also made the decision to take a maximum of 3 XL bullys at any one time.
+We have also made the decision to take a maximum of 3 XL bullys at any one time.

 If we think a dog could be an XL bully but it is not on the exemption register we will require proof of the breed before considering an overnight trial.